Helen Murray Free

 Helen Murray Free (February 20, 1923 – May 1, 2021) was an American chemist and educator.
-She is most known for revolutionizing many in vitro self-testing systems for diabetes and other diseases while working at Miles Laboratories.
-The tests are still marketed today with blood tests as Ascensia Diabetes Care, and urine tests under Siemens Healthineers.
-The pioneering dip-and-read strips, allowed for testing to be more convenient and efficient, enabling doctors and patients to be less reliable to laboratories for results.
+She is most known for her work on in vitro self-testing systems for diabetes and other diseases.

 Early life and education

 Free was born in Pittsburgh, Pennsylvania, on February 20, 1923.
 Her father, James S. Murray, worked as a coal company salesman; her mother, Daisy Piper Murray, died during an influenza epidemic when Free was six.

 Free received her early education from the public schools in Youngstown, Ohio, and graduated in 1941 as the valedictorian of Poland Seminary High School.
 While attending a summer camp at the College of Wooster, she set her heart on attending Wooster.
 Greatly influenced by her high school English teacher, she originally intended to major in English and Latin in hopes of becoming a teacher; however, these plans soon changed.
 In December 1941 when Pearl Harbor was bombed, many young men either enlisted or were drafted into the army.
 As a result of the vacancy within "male-dominated disciplines", women were encouraged to pursue careers in science.
 Consequently, Free switched her major to chemistry in which she obtained a Bachelor of Science in 1944.
 She described her switch to chemistry as the “most terrific thing” that ever happened to her.